dominikpanzer/point-of-sale-kata/README.md

 4. buy 3 non existing items and show totals
 5. manually add a non existing item
 6. notify manager that non existing item has been scanned

+Questions:
+1. I wrote specific unit tests for my Money-class. is this okay or should I just have used the acceptance test?
+I like the faster feedback of a specific unit test